-Activity Community Outcome Community Leadership A responsive organisation An organisation that consults effectively and makes sound decisions An organisation that demonstrates leadership An organisation that considers the district's partnership with Mana Whenua
+Activity Community Outcome Community Leadership A responsive organisation An organisation that consults An organisation that An organisation that considers LeauerSnip organisation effectively and makes sound decisions demonstrates leadership the district's partnership with Mana Whenua

 This activity includes strategic planning and the setting of the overall direction by the Council, Community Board and various committees.
 This also includes all activities undertaken in relation to public involvement in the democratic process including elections, the holding of public meetings as well as the preparation of the statutory plans and reports, including the Council Community Plan, Annual Plan and Annual Report.